 2017 Inner West Council Award for Sustainable Buildings – Shortlist

 The Truss House is a new building embedded with a memory of the site’s former industrial past through the re-use of salvaged roof trusses.
-They create a new pitched and skillion roof form, celebrating the exposed structure as an integral part of the character.
-It represents a key period in the character and locality of Balmain with the material palette nodding to the existing timber mill building in its use of recycled brick walls, corrugated roof sheeting, concrete floors, and timber and steel details.
+They create a new pitched skillion roof form, celebrating the exposed structure as an integral part of the character.
+The material palette nods to the existing timber mill building in its use of recycled brick walls, corrugated roof sheeting, concrete floors, and details,

 The living rooms of the house incorporate large windows and doors that open to embrace beautifully landscaped gardens and courtyards that provide a range of outdoor spaces to be enjoyed by occupants.